This Week's Edition

 Fountain’s Storage – 2 locations ready for your storage needs in Lakeview, 8797 Tamarack Road and 9287 M-46.
 Call: (989) 352-8074.

-Classified Ads: $10 for the first week and $5 each additional week if there are no changes.
-Lost and found pet ads are free!
+Classified Ads cost $10 for the first week and $5 each additional week as long as there is no changes to the ad.
+The ad is due the Monday before the Thursday edition of the newspaper.
+Lost and found pet ads are free.
+Please send Classified Ads by e-mail: firstname.lastname@example.org.

 Garage Door Service